 It means that through increased awareness of your response, and the adoption of simple and deliberate pivots in those responses, capability for you to learn can be radically altered.
 It’s not the latest feel-good fad, this is indeed mind-hacking.
 But not the bad type!
 You have absolute control here.

-While Dweck’s work has been instrumental in evolving early childhood education and communication, this HBR article helpfully unpacks the concepts for application by adults and organisations.
+While Dweck’s work has been instrumental in evolving early childhood education and communication, this HBR article helpfully unpacks the concepts for application by adults and organizations.

-Further simplifying the concept, James Clear has created a helpful graph in a blog exploring the layers of behaviour change.
-Critically, he sums up that long-lasting change comes from placing focus on fundamental behaviours, and not on results.
+Further simplifying the concept, James Clear has created a helpful graph in a blog exploring the layers of behavior change.
+Critically, he sums up that long-lasting change comes from placing focus on fundamental behaviors, and not on results.
 This is how we acquire skills.
-This is how growth mindset enables and empowers people to achieve incredible personal growth and mastery.
+This is how a growth mindset enables and empowers people to achieve incredible personal growth and mastery.

 In the Social Business Trust’s (@SBT_UK) guide posted in 2017 called ‘Unlocking Growth’, the topic of mindset is explored.
 It is no secret that mindset (both in oneself and in the people that a social innovator surrounds themselves with) plays a critical part in bracing those who are seeking to make positive change for the challenges that will inevitably exist on the road to scaling ideas for impact.